Debian 10, Cloud-init and static IP addresses

 updated version instead is writing the latter file correctly (eg. same content

-Because there is no cloud-ready version for buster-backports
+Because there is no cloud-ready version for buster-backports, I decided to

 the network configuration.